babygang-c64/BygShellV2/README.md

 - HELP : lists the internal commands and retrieves help for internal commands
 - M : memory dump / write, takes one start address or start / end address and when a single address is given you can write bytes just after it
-- ENV : view some environment info
+- ENV : view some environment info, change device and path location of external commands -q = quiet mode
+    -d <device> = define device for external commands lookup -p <device> = define path for external commands lookup

+Apart from -q option, env options have to be fed one at a time, for example to set the path to /bin on device 11 :
+*env -dq 11
+*env -pq //bin/

 ![Help and M commands](images/help_mem.png)